maarten-pennings/TFLcam/model/readme.md

 ### Attaching the screen

 It is suggested to take a thin piece of paperboard and cut it to the correct dimensions: 18 lego unit high or 144 mm and 27 lego units wide or 216 mm.
-It is suggested to make the paperboard a bit wider than 216.
+It is suggested to make the paperboard a couple of mm's wider than 216.

 **Step 6.01** Slide in the paperboard.
 Make sure the long tile at the bottom presses the paperboard against the screen holder.
 ![Step6.01](step6.01.jpg)